emqx/cloud-docs/en_US/connect_to_deployments/electron_sdk.md

-# Connect to deployment through MQTT.js using Electron
+# Connect to Deployment using Electron via MQTT.js SDK

 This article mainly introduces how to use [MQTT](https://www.emqx.com/en/mqtt) in Electron projects, and complete a simple MQTT desktop client, and implement the connection, subscription, unsubscribe, messaging and other functions between the client and [MQTT broker](https://www.emqx.com/en/cloud).

 ## Pre preparation

-### Obtain MQTT server
+### Deploy MQTT Broker

-- Using the [free public MQTT server](https://www.emqx.com/zh/mqtt/public-mqtt5-broker) provided by EMQX (Only supports one-way authentication), this service is based on EMQX's [fully hosted MQTT message cloud service](https://www.emqx.com/zh/cloud) Create.
-The server connection information is as follows:
+- You can use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
+This service was created based on the [EMQX Cloud](https://www.emqx.com/en/cloud).
+The information about broker access is as follows:
   - Broker: **broker.emqx.io**
   - TCP Port: 1883
   - SSL/TLS Port: 8883
   - WebSocket Port: 8083
   - WebSocket TLS/SSL Port: 8084
-- You can also create [your own EMQX Cloud deployment](../create/overview.md), and the deployment status is **running**.
-Click on the deployment card to enter the overview page to obtain relevant connection information.
-In addition, you also need to set a username and password on the deployed `Authentication & ACL` > `Authentication` page for subsequent connection verification.
+- You can also [create your own MQTT broker](../create/overview.md).
+After the deployment is in running status, you can find connection information on the deployment overview page.
+And for the username and password required in the later client connection stage, you can navigate to the **Authentication & ACL** -> **Authentication** section for the setting.

-### New project
+### Creating a Electron Application

 [Electron](https://www.electronjs.org/) is an open-source software framework developed and maintained by GitHub.
 It allows for the development of desktop GUI applications using web technologies: it combines the Chromium rendering engine and the Node.js runtime.
 Electron is the main GUI framework behind several notable open-source projects including Atom, GitHub Desktop, Light Table, Visual Studio Code, and WordPress Desktop.[^1]